Huerte/Gitomation/Inspirational_Quote.md

 ### "The health of nations is more important than the wealth of nations." - Will Rogers
 ### "Your life does not get better by chance, it gets better by change." - Jim Rohn
 ### "What worries you, masters you." - John Locke
+### "An un-examined life is not worth living." - Socrates